eetuhki/Philosophers/README.md

 # 🍝 **Philosophers**

-Solving the classic [*Dining Philosophers*](https://en.wikipedia.org/wiki/Dining_philosophers_problem) problem using threads and mutex locks.
+Solving the classic [*Dining Philosophers*](https://en.wikipedia.org/wiki/Dining_philosophers_problem) problem in C, using threads and mutex locks.

 Picture this:
 Five philosophers sit around a circular table with a bowl of spaghetti.
 There's five forks, but each philosopher needs **two forks** to eat.

 Who gets the forks first?
 The hungriest philosopher of course!
 And remember philosophers need to sleep and do some thinking too..!

-💡 What This Project Demonstrates
+## Key concepts to tackle

 - **Thread Management**: Creating and coordinating multiple threads safely
 - **Mutex Synchronization**: Protecting shared resources (forks) from data race conditions